chengr28/specialdlp/specialdlp/document/readme.en.txt

   * Please check the "antiLeech.dll" location.
   * Please check the platform of system and version of eMule (x86/x64/arm/arm64/arm64ec).

-Q: It seems banned or reduce-score result is not expected.
+Q: It seems I select banned mode but get reduce-score, or get opposite situation.
 A:
-  * Please check the SDC version whether you need.
+  * Please check the SDC variant whether you need.
   * Please turn "Anti-Banned" off or set it to "0".

 Q: What is antiLeech.dll.old?